 3. Playdate and Assessment

-Preschool/3 applicants are required to spend 45-60 minutes in the Preschool-3 classroom during the school day on a mutually agreed upon date prior to the last day of school.
+Preschool/3 applicants are required to spend 90 minutes in the Preschool-3 classroom during the school day on a mutually agreed upon date prior to the last day of school.
 Teachers will observe and assess your child.
-Parents or guardians are required to stay for this visit.

 4. Submit Teacher Recommendation

-A Teacher recommendation form is required for all students who are currently enrolled in a preschool.
-A Teacher Recommendation form is included in the Application packet or online Preschool Teacher Recommendation Form.
+A teacher recommendation form is required for all students who are currently enrolled in a preschool.
+A Teacher Recommendation form is included in the Application packet online.